c-w/ghp-import/README.md

     Usage: ghp-import [OPTIONS] DIRECTORY

     Options:
       -n              Include a .nojekyll file in the branch.
       -m MESG         The commit message to use on the target branch.
       -p              Push the branch to origin/{branch} after committing.
-      -r REMOTE   The name of the remote to push to. [origin] -b BRANCH   Name of the branch to write to. [gh-pages] -h, --help  show this help message and exit
+      -r REMOTE       The name of the remote to push to. [origin] -b BRANCH       Name of the branch to write to. [gh-pages] -s USE_SHELL    Use the shell when invoking Git.
+[False] -l FOLLOWLINKS  Follow symlinks when adding files.
+[False] -h, --help  show this help message and exit

 Its pretty simple.
 Inside your repository just run `ghp-import $DOCS_DIR`